 Research carried out by Openpolis showed that reception funds belong to the “mission no. 27” of expenditure, dedicated to “immigration, reception and guarantee of rights”.[2]

 This mission is divided into three programs, each assigned to a different Ministry.
-The program including funds for reception is the no. 2, attributed to the Ministry of the Interior and entitled “Migratory flows, interventions for the development of social cohesion, guarantee of rights, relations with religious denominations”.
+The program including funds for reception is no. 2, attributed to the Ministry of the Interior and entitled “Migratory flows, interventions for the development of social cohesion, guarantee of rights, relations with religious denominations”.
 The program is allocated 1.9 billion euros, which represents almost two thirds of the entire mission (60.7%).
-Out of these, around 95% (or 1.8 billion) is used for activities related to asylum seekers, but the items of expenditure are very different and not all are related to reception.
+Out of these, around 95% (or 1.8 billion) is used for activities related to asylum applicants, but the items of expenditure are very different, and not all are related to reception.

 Funding for the reception system expansion due to the Ukrainian and Afghan crisis

-For the activation of 3,000 additional SAI places, initially programmed for asylum seekers from Afghanistan and later also for people fleeing from Ukraine, DL no. 139 of 8 October 2021 established an increase in the funds allocated to the National Fund for Asylum,[29] of 11,335.320 euros for 2021 and of 44,971,650 euros for each year in 2022 and 2023,[30] taken from the MOI resources relating, for the respective years, to the activation, rental and management of detention and reception centres for migrants.
+For the activation of 3,000 additional SAI places, initially programmed for asylum applicants from Afghanistan and later also for people fleeing from Ukraine, DL no. 139 of 8 October 2021 established an increase in the funds allocated to the National Fund for Asylum,[15] of 11,335.320 euros for 2021 and of 44,971,650 euros for each year in 2022 and 2023,[16] taken from the MOI resources relating, for the respective years, to the activation, rental and management of detention and reception centres for migrants.

 Then, to face the need to accommodate Afghan nationals evacuated after the Taliban’s takeover of the country – and later similar needs for people fleeing from the Ukrainian conflict[17] – and allow for the opening of 2,000 additional SAI places, the budget Law of 30 December 2021 no 234[18] provided for an increase in the endowment of the National Fund for Asylum of 29,981.100 euros for each of the years 2022, 2023 and 2024.[19]

-To cover the costs for the creation of 3,000 new S.A.I. places, to be granted to people escaped from Ukraine, the L 28/2022 provides for the use of a portion of the National Fund for asylum,[34] and precisely: 37,702,260 € for the year 2022 and 44,971,650 € for each of the years 2023 and 2024.[35]
+To cover the costs for the creation of 3,000 new S.A.I. places, to be granted to people escaped from Ukraine, L 28/2022 provides for the use of a portion of the National Fund for asylum,[20] precisely: € 37,702,260 for the year 2022 and € 44,971,650 for each of the years 2023 and 2024.[21]

-To cover the 54,162,000 euros needed for activating new CAS and first governmental reception facilities it is provided to reduce the Fund for economic policy interventions.[36]
+To cover the € 54,162,000 needed for activating new CAS and first governmental reception facilities the Fund for economic policy interventions is to be reduced.[22]

-Article 44 (3) of DL 50 of 17 May 2022 converted by L. 91 of 15 July 2022, allocated 112,749.000€ for the response to displacement from Ukraine in 2022.
+Article 44 (3) of DL 50 of 17 May 2022 converted by L. 91 of 15 July 2022, allocated € 112,749.000 for the response to displacement from Ukraine in 2022.

 Moreover, the same DL authorised an expenditure of 40 million to be distributed to municipalities whose social services were most affected by the presence of temporary protection holders.[23]